The average lifespan of a chicken is from four to nine years.

-Since there are so many breeds of chicken — each with their own unique life span — the question of chicken longevity is best approached on a case-by-case basis.
+Since there are so many breeds of chicken — each with its own unique lifespan — the question of chicken longevity is best approached on a case-by-case basis.

 In fact, in just 70 years, we’ve managed to build a brand-new chicken.
 It’s a bird with feet that never leave the ground, wings that scarcely flutter, and bellies that only grow bigger.
 It’s the hybrid hen — perhaps, the world’s first purpose-built animal.
 And that purpose is eggs.
 Or drumsticks.